udacity/P1_Facial_Keypoints/README.md

 ## Notebooks

 1. Navigate back to the repo.
-(Also, your source environment should still be activated at this point)
+(Also, your source environment should still be activated at this point.)
 ```shell
 cd
 cd P1_Facial_Keypoints